vim-diesel/new-service/README.md

 What follows are some general ideas and philosophies that drive the development of this service.

+## Aspirations for this course

+- Be a champion of efficiency and simplicity.

+- Have a point of view of good development practices.

+- Value introspection and self-review.

+- Legacy software: Do you care about the code you leave behind?
+Will your work continue to be used and expanded upon or will it be thrown out because it is too hard to maintain?

+- Have a strong mental model of the codebase.
+Debuggers just run code in slow motion.
+The real debugging comes from having a strong mental model and knowing what is happening when you inspect the logs.

+## Why Go?

+- A lower # of lines of code.

+- Readability as a first principle.

+- Average developer can maintain 10,000 lines of code.

+- Thin layer of abstraction

+- Hardware is the platform, not a VM like Java or Python

+- You can understand the cost of decisions.
+We are engineering, not hacking.
+"Good engineering is about understanding the tradeoffs and being able to explain them."

+- Go's Core Mission:
+  - Have a strong mental model
+  - predict how code will run
+  - understand what is going on

+- Go is able to take advantage of hardware with a balance of productivity vs. performance.

+- With Go, we never make guesses.
+We focus on Correctness:
+  - Integrity
+  - Readability
+  - Simplicity

+- After Correctness we can refactor into Performance if needed.
+Make it correct, cleaer, concise, then make it fast.

+Taking this course allows me to learn how to write a service in Go, which will allow me to learn how to read code.

+"If computer people lack knowledge and understanding, then what they select will also be lacking" -Alan Kay"

 ## Design Philosophies

 Prototype driven development.